-Three Dimensional Design\ ARTS-129/1293 3 hours
+Three Dimensional Design I► ARTS-1293 3 hours

 This course includes the analysis of materials, resources and elements to accomplish a variety of design solutions in three dimensions.
 The organizing elements of design are emphasized.
+Course offered fall semesters.

-Printmaking I \ARTS-130/1303 3 hours
+Printmaking I ARTS-1303 3 hours

-The course will introduce the student to many facets of printmaking as it relates to limited-edition, original prints.
+The course introduces the student to many facets of printmaking as it relates to limited-edition, original prints.
 The student will design and execute editions in black & white and color using various relief, experimental, and intaglio techniques.
+Course offered spring semesters.

-Mixed Media ARTS-135/1353 3 hours
+Creative Photography ARTS-2003 3 hours